 When shopping for dry shampoos, in addition to the ingredients to avoid that I listed above, you also want to watch for these ingredients:

 - Butane, propane, or isobutane - these ingredients are typically found in aerosol type dry shampoos and are concerning because they can be contaminated with butadiene, which is a known carcinogen.

-- Talc - talc can be contaminated with asbestos, which is a known carcinogen, and even if it isn't contaminated with asbestos, there have been links between talk and ovarian cancer so if you want to be extra cautious I suggest avoiding this ingredient.
+- Talc - talc can be contaminated with asbestos, which is a known carcinogen, and even if it isn't contaminated with asbestos, studies done by the National Toxicology Panel have shown that cosmetic-grade talc is a form of magnesium silicate that also can be toxic and carcinogenic.

 - Mica - like talc, mica can also be contaminated with asbestos.
 Now, companies can get certified asbestos free mica, so you can check with the brand to see if they take this extra step, because if they do, mica itself is safe to use.